-Other tax rules on corporate finance: Change of accounting policy: amounts excluded
+CFM76100 - Other tax rules on corporate finance: Change of accounting basis: amounts excluded

 Certain debits and credits arising on a change of accounting policy are not brought into account under the Change of Accounting Practice Regulations, for any period.
-These are set out in Regulation 3C.
-These are in general amounts relating to derivative contracts that are embedded, or are hedging instruments and there is an interaction with the Disregard Regulations (see CFM57000).
-Regulation 3C(2) lists certain cases where the transitional adjustments are excluded.
-These are detailed below.
+These are set out in regulation 3C and are in general amounts relating to derivative contracts that are embedded, or are hedging instruments and where there is an interaction with the Disregard Regulations (see CFM57000).
+Regulation 3C(2) lists certain cases where the transitional adjustments are excluded, detailed below.

 The Disregard Regulations also operate to initially exclude certain debits and credits on a change of accounting policy in respect of certain currency, debt and commodity contracts – see CFM57130 and CFM57200.

 Derivative contracts in pre-2005 convertible securities (embedded derivatives) - regulations 3C(2)(a) and (aa)